Life insurance for people with HIV: What you need to know

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-Some major life insurance companies don't offer life insurance coverage to people with HIV, but working with an independent broker can help you compare options from multiple insurers.
+While several major life insurance companies don’t offer traditional life insurance coverage to people with HIV, you still have coverage options.
+You could get a smaller policy through your employer, or apply for a policy that doesn’t have medical requirements for approval, such as final expense or guaranteed issue life insurance.
+Working with an independent broker can help you compare options from multiple insurers.

 How does HIV affect life insurance eligibility?